BahaBoualii/taskflow/README.md

 ### 🐳 Docker Compose (Recommended)

 The **recommended way** to run TaskFlow is using Docker Compose.
 This method ensures consistent environments across different machines and eliminates dependency conflicts.
+Or you can just run the start.sh script that I prepared based on the docker-compose file to create the .env file and spin up the app automatically.

 **Prerequisites:**
 - [Docker](https://docs.docker.com/get-docker/) (version 20.10 or higher)